top of page

 MĀLAMA `ĀINA

-Hālau Hula Nā Lama I Ka Uluwehi O Laka holds a special partnership with the Pacific American Foundation (PAF), holding its regular Sunday morning classes at the beautiful grounds of Waikalua Loko Iʻa, a 400-year-old ancient Hawaiian fishpond in Kāneʻohe Bay, Oʻahu.
-This wahi pana (sacred place), rooted in the mo`olelo (storied history) of Ko`olaupoko, fosters a vibrant setting for learning and growth.
+The Kuleana.
+Hālau Hula Nā Lama I Ka Uluwehi O Laka holds a special partnership with the Pacific American Foundation (PAF), holding its regular Sunday morning classes at the beautiful grounds of Waikalua Loko, a 350-year-old ancient Hawaiian fishpond in Kāneʻohe Bay.
+The privilege of training at this beloved land inspires a profound commitment—the principle of Mālama ʻĀina.
+Our haumāna uphold this kuleana by participating in Lā ʻOhana Work Days, where they help to steward the land through collective efforts to restore the ancient rock wall and care for the pond's ecosystem.

 Kalama Pastor (Final Edit)_edited.jpg